 With the right network backup solutions, businesses see:

-- Improved company trust with customers
+- Improved company trust with customers.

-- Decreased lost time and money due to unexpected issues
+- Decreased lost time and money due to unexpected issues.

-- Support for scalability and future planning opportunities
+- Support for scalability and future planning opportunities.

-- Greater employee flexibility and mobility
+- Greater employee flexibility and mobility.

 Backup Procedures Improve Trust

 People buy things because they trust the product or service.
-If your business loses that trusts, it loses customers too.
+If your business loses that trust, it loses customers too.
 With proper backups, your business operations can continue if something happens to your data.
 You can minimize or eliminate halts in product/service delivery, keeping that customer trust intact.

 Backup Strategies Minimize Unforeseen Costs

-If your employees can’t access the files necessary to work, your business is effectively shutdown.
+If your employees can’t access the files necessary to work, your business is effectively shut down.
 That downtime can cost you from $10,000 all the way to $5 million.
 Not only will you lose money, but you’ll lose critical time as employees attempt to catch up on responsibilities.

-The worst case scenario would be hackers.
+The worst-case scenario would be hackers.
 With a security breach, hackers can take control of your data and hold it for ransom.
 The cost to get your data back could be enormous.
 With data backups, you can avoid such problems.